 The second and final public consultation ended on 6th February 2022 after a period of 30 days.
 Over 500 items have been logged for discussion by the Standards Committee.

 With only twelve weeks between the end of the consultation period and date of adoption of the final documents, comments on Criteria will be prioritised for consideration by the ASI Standards Committee over non-normative text (i.e., the Guidance documents, Assurance Manual, Claims Guide and Glossary).

 The extensive, broad stakeholder input is an important step forward toward keeping the ESG criteria in the ASI Standards relevant, fit for purpose and future-ready.
 We thank all our stakeholders that have taken the time to review the proposed changes, and made an effort to send their feedback on the draft revised Standards and supporting documents.

 The graphics below present an analysis of the stakeholder participation and feedback received during consultation period.

 Adoption of the revised Standards is expected by May 2022, followed by a 12-month period during which Entities can choose to audit against the existing (2017) or revised (2022) standards.

 From May 2022 the Standards Committee will explore further refinement of Guidance material (with a more regular, defined schedule of updates) and to tackle multi-year criteria development, aligned with ASI’s new Strategy and 2030 Sustainability Priorities: climate change, circularity, nature-positive action and human rights.
 Evaluation of ASI’s certification and “Beyond Certification” programmes will also be addressed – under the Initiative’s new Data and Research work stream.

 What has happened up to now

-The consultation documents and supporting information is available below for reference.
+The first consultation period documents and supporting information are no longer applicable, but are provided below for reference.

 IPAF Standards Revision Consultation Report